 Mosquitoes are blood-sucking insects that are attracted to

-moisture, sweat, heat, and carbon dioxide and are attracted to some people more
+moisture, sweat, heat, and carbon dioxide.
+They are attracted to some people more

 than others.
 Mosquitoes most often feed from dusk to dawn.